trectenwald/omnigraffle-aws/README.md

 ## Installation
   * In an nutshell, drag and drop them into your Stencils folder.
-  * See further details from [Omnigraffle](https://www.graffletopia.com/install#mac)
+  * See further details from [Omnigraffle](https://www.graffletopia.com/install#mac).

 ## Disclaimer
-Amazon created these icons, not I. All credit for that goes to them.
-I just cleaned up some stuff and created stencils out of them for Omnigraffle for the benefit of all.
+Amazon created these icons, not I. All credit is theirs.
+I just did cleanup and created Omnigraffle stencils for the benefit of all.